 But why should you take me seriously since you may be aware that I’m his fiercest critic on the Net having critically profiled the Amos saga of shenanigans in depth on my blog?
 I shall answer that in a moment.
 But first, if you are oblivious to what I blog of your son, here’s a sample of a censorious article for your read: The Trinity of Fallacies as provided in the link here… https://lester978.wordpress.com/2017/03/02/the-trinity-of-fallacies-an-anatomy-of-the-amos-yee-asylum-debacle/

 Judge me then on the merits of my arguments/criticisms — and not by virtue of my being anti-Amos in the things he espoused and did.
-FYI, thus far every significant prediction and analysis I made of his asylum debacle, has come to fruition … from DHS’s (Depart. of Homeland Security) inevitable appeal to his current likely battle with jailhouse depression.
+FYI, thus far every significant prediction and analysis I made of his asylum debacle, have come to fruition … from DHS’s (Depart. of Homeland Security) inevitable appeal to his current likely battle with jailhouse depression.

 And now for the reason why you should take me seriously … it’s because I firmly believe in justice and basic fairness, and Amos is getting neither since the day he landed in the U.S. Yes, I am a strident critic of his profane attempts at foisting his puerile antics on members of the public at large, all misleadingly under the guise of free speech.
 Nevertheless, his presently unwarranted, continued incarceration is unconscionable and cries out for justice.
 Recently, on the website of Amos’ attorney Ms. Grossman, here’s what I posted, decrying the absence of due process and the injustice of arbitrary incarceration inflicted on your son and those other similarly situated fellow asylees — check out the attached link.